 Marriages, it can be said, fail for one primary reason.

-People do not know how marriage works.
-They do not know what the purposes and esoteric benefits are, or how to view their marriage and family in a truly functional way.
+People don’t know how marriage works.
+They don’t know what the purposes and esoteric benefits are, or how to view their marriage and family in a truly functional way.

 Truly valid reasons for a marital failure, though varied, are few in number.